-7. The mast can be rotated by loosening the mast rotation knob at the bottom of the mast (H).
-Turn the mast until the lights face in the desired direction and then tighten the knob.
+7. Rotate the mast by loosening the mast rotation knob at the bottom of the mast (H).
+Turn the mast until the lights face in the desired direction and then tighten the mast rotation knob to secure the mast in position.